City of Albany Cyberattack

 According to the mayor, some data was permanently lost, but that data was either old records or systems they didn’t need anymore.
 The mayor also addressed the rumors that multiple police officer’s bank accounts were drained during the cyberattack.
 The mayor has stated one office account was drained but it was for an unrelated incident that the problem started prior due to a successful phishing attack conducted over the phone three months prior and that it was an ongoing issue.

 The city is providing identity and credit monitoring services for more than 1,300 city current employees, retired city employees, and temporary workers.

 Mayor Sheehan has not given any estimates on how much the ransomware attack has cost the city so far.

 Additional cyberattacks have occurred at the University at Albany.
 According to a post on albanystudentpress.net from April 2nd, 2019 “there have been several attacks over the course of the semester, with the most recent crashing the university’s domain name servers over spring break.”

-DDoS (distributed denial of service) attacks work by paralyzing of a computer network by flooding it with data sent simultaneously from many individual computers.
-Martin Manjak, Chief Information Security Officer at the University at Albany states the most recent March attack utilized over over 600,000 IP addresses over a period of four seconds.
-The DDoS attacks seek to slow down online resources and have even crashed system so students and faculty cannot use them.
+DDoS (distributed denial of service) attacks work by paralyzing a computer network by flooding it with data sent simultaneously from many individual computers.
+Martin Manjak, Chief Information Security Officer at the University at Albany states the most recent March attack utilized over 600,000 IP addresses over a period of four seconds.
+The DDoS attacks seek to slow down online resources and have even crashed systems so students and faculty cannot use them.

 September 27th, 2019 – 179 Days post-attack